Nigerian Americans: Traditional attire

-On the fashion runway, Nigerian American designers like Boston-born Kiki Kimanu are able to combine the rich distinct colors of traditional attire with Western styles to make clothes that are highly sought after by young Nigerian professionals and Americans alike.
+In the fashion industry, Nigerian American designers like Boston-born Kiki Kimanu are able to combine the rich distinct colors of traditional attire with Western styles to make clothes that are sought after by young Nigerian professionals and Americans alike.

 Nigerian American ethnic groups

-Nigerian-Americans can be subdivided into Nigeria's three largest ethnic groups - the Igbo, Yoruba, and Hausa-Fulani.
+Nigerian Americans can be subdivided into Nigeria's three largest ethnic groups: the Igbo, Yoruba, and Hausa-Fulani.

 Igbo American

 Igbo Americans are people in the United States that maintain an identity of a varying level of Igbo ethnic group that now call the United States their chief place of residence (and may also have US citizenship).
 Many moved to the US following the effects of the Biafran War (1967–1970).

 Yoruba American

 Yoruba Americans are Americans of Yoruba descent.
 The Yoruba people (Àwọn ọmọ Yorùbá) are an ethnic group originating in southwestern Nigeria and southern Benin in West Africa.
 The first Yoruba people who arrived to the United States were imported as slaves from Nigeria and Benin during the Atlantic slave trade.
 This ethnicity of the slaves was one of the main origins of present-day Nigerians who arrived to the US, along with the Igbos.
 In addition, native slaves of current Benin hailed from peoples such as Nago (Yoruba subgroup, although exported mainly by Spanish, when Louisiana was Spanish), Ewe, Fon, and Gen. Many slaves imported to the modern United States from Benin were sold by the King of Dahomey, in Whydah.

 The native tongue of the Yoruba people is spoken principally in Nigeria and Benin, with communities in other parts of Africa, Europe, and the Americas.
 A variety of the language, Lucumi, is the liturgical language of the Santería religion of the Caribbean.